 2. If Approved, How Long Before I Get My First SSDI Payment?

 Average wait time for the SSA to review your SSDI benefits application is 3-5 months.
 Federal law puts a mandatory five-month waiting period in place before anyone can get their first SSDI payment.
 That means you can’t get that first check any sooner than six months after filing your disability claim.
-Unfortunately, only 1 in 5 applicants get approved for benefits on their first try.
-And only 6% of Michigan disability applicants without a lawyer get approved the first time they apply.
+Unfortunately, only 1 in 5 people get benefits on their first try.
+And only 6% that file without a lawyer succeed on their first try.

 3. How Much Does SSDI Pay to Michigan Disability Applicants?

-The maximum SSDI payment in 2020 is $3,345/month.
-Nationwide, disabled workers get an average monthly SSDI payment of $1,358.
-The SSA averages your highest paychecks over a 35-year work history to determine your Michigan disability payment amount.
+The SSA averages your highest wages over a 35-year work history to determine your Michigan disability amount.
 However, your monthly payment can go up during years with a cost-of-living-adjustment (COLA) increase.

 4. After Approval for Michigan Disability, Are SSDI Payments Permanent?

-Unfortunately, no. Once approved, the SSA checks your disability status every 3, 5 or 7 years until you reach full retirement age.
-After that, your SSDI payments will automatically convert into Social Security retirement checks.
-Your monthly benefit amount won’t change, and you don’t need to do anything at that time.
-However, if the SSA decides your condition’s improved enough to start working again before that, they’ll stop paying you benefits.
+Unfortunately, no. Once benefits start, the SSA checks your disability status every 3, 5, or 7 years until you turn 67 years old.
+After that, your SSDI payments automatically turn into Social Security retirement.
+Your monthly pay amount won’t change, and you don’t need to do anything to make this happen.
+However, if the SSA decides you will get well enough to start working again sooner, they’ll stop paying you benefits.

 Bonus Tip: Purchase your full medical records from every doctor that treats you to include with your SSDI claim.
-You need convincing medical evidence to support your SSDI claim, and free records are not enough to do that!
+You need strong proof to support your SSDI claim, and free records are not enough to do that!

 Program #2: Supplemental Security Income (SSI)

 If you haven’t paid FICA taxes or worked in 5+ years, you should apply for Michigan disability through SSI instead.
-Federal assistance through SSI helps disabled, blind and aged Americans get by each month.
-It has very strict eligibility rules for those that apply.
-In fact, most are identical to the state’s Michigan disability assistance program.
-While SSI pays less money each month, you can potentially qualify at age 65 without being blind or disabled.
+Federal assistance through SSI helps disabled, blind, and older people who cannot work get by each month.
+SSI has very strict income limits for those that apply.
+While SSI pays less money each month, you may qualify at age 65 based on age and low income status alone.

 1. SSI Medical Eligibility Questions Are Identical to SSDI

-If you’re under 65, you must be blind or meet the SSA’s definition of “disabled” to medically qualify for SSI.
-SSI offers permanent Michigan disability benefits paid each month, while the state’s SDA program does not.
+If you’re under 65, you must be blind or meet the SSA’s definition of “disabled” to qualify for SSI.
+SSI pays permanent Michigan disability benefits each month, while the state’s SDA program does not.

 2. SSI Applicants Need Very Little Income and Almost No Assets To Qualify

-You must must have less than $1,350 in monthly income when you apply for SSI to qualify.
-The SSA looks at any money you get every month, like savings account interest, alimony or child support payments.
-Plus, you must have less than $2,000 in financial assets to your name.
-This includes your jewelry, stocks, bonds as well as your bank account, 401(k) or IRA balances.
-However, the SSA won’t count a few important things towards that $2,000 asset limit, like:
+You must must have less than $1,470 in monthly income to qualify for SSI.
+The SSA looks at any money you get each month as your “income.”
+This includes things like savings account interest, alimony, or child support payments.
+You must own less than $2,000 in financial assets, which also includes your bank balance.
+They’ll count jewelry, stocks, bonds, 401(k) or IRA balances, etc. towards that limit.
+However, the SSA won’t count a few important things, like:

-- One primary vehicle for daily transportation needs
+• One primary vehicle for daily travel needs

-- Your wedding ring, furniture, clothing and certain household items (tools, appliances, bedding, towels, etc.)
+• Your wedding ring, furniture, clothing and certain other items (tools, appliances, bedding, towels, etc.)

 They’ll consider most things you might sell for cash as an asset that counts towards your $2,000 maximum limit.
-Couples applying for SSI must own less than $3,000 in combined assets and have less than $1,350 in monthly income.
+Couples must own less than $3,000 in combined assets and no more than $1,470 in monthly income to get SSI.

 Program #3: Michigan State Disability Assistance (SDA)

-- Must reside in Michigan and not currently receiving benefits from another state
+• Must reside in Michigan and not currently receive benefits from another state.

-- Current SSDI or SSI beneficiaries can qualify for supplemental state-based payments
+• People who currently get SSDI or SSI can qualify for supplemental state-based payments.

-After approval, SDA claimants can get paid this amount in monthly Michigan disability benefits:
+After approval, SDA claimants can get paid this amount in monthly benefits:

-- $315 for an eligible adult plus their spouse
+• $315 for an adult plus their spouse

 Get Your Free Benefits Evaluation